Hastings'

 HASTINGS' TILI GARAGE

-The TILI - Take It or Leave It - Garage is a free, volunteer-run initiative, in which you can drop off unwanted household items and/or take anything you like.
+The TILI - Take It or Leave It - Garage is a free, volunteer-run initiative where you can drop off unwanted household items and/or take anything you like.
 This effort aims to reduce waste by diverting usable items from trash cans and helping them find new homes.

 Please click here for accepted items, location, and to volunteer.